EnEmerson/simple-database-demo/README.md

 ---

 ### Description: This application is meant to store the names and ages of students.
-The list of students can then be returned for viewing and ordered.
+The list of students can then be returned, viewed, and ordered.

 ---